FlickerSoul/Kaleidoscope/README.md

     @token("tokenizer")
     case Tokenizer

-    // you could feed a closure directly to `onMatch` but swift doesn't like it for some reason...?
+    // you could feed a closure directly to `onMatch` but swift doesn't like it for some reason
+    // seems to be a compiler bug (https://github.com/apple/swift/issues/70322)
     @regex("[a-zA-Z_][a-zA-Z1-9$_]*?", onMatch: lambda)
     case Identifier(Substring)
 }